 2. Chopta, Uttarakhand

-Often referred to as the ‘Mini Switzerland of India,’ Chopta is a hidden gem in the Uttarakhand region.
+Often referred to as the ‘Mini Switzerland of India,’ Chopta is a hidden gem among lesser-known destinations in India in the Uttarakhand region.
 This small hill station is situated at an elevation of 2,680 meters and serves as the base for treks to Tungnath, the highest Shiva temple in the world.
 Chopta is a paradise for nature lovers and adventure enthusiasts, offering breathtaking views of the Himalayan ranges and pristine landscapes.

 Activities to Enjoy in Chopta